rlucente-se-jboss/cdk3-jdv-demo/README.md

     ./setup.sh

 # Start the Minishift Instance
 Make sure to put the correct credentials in this file for your [Red Hat Developers](https://developers.redhat.com) account.
-You'll need one for this to work.
-Simply type:
+You'll need an account for this to work.
+Make sure to replace the strings `INSERT-RHN-USERID-HERE` and `INSERT-PASSWORD-HERE`.
+When that's done, simply type:

     . start.sh